Crash Tested Gates, Bollards, Barriers and Blockers – PAS 68

 Crash Test Results Explained

-IWA (International Working Agreement) purely measures vehicle impact performance and not the surrounding site environment like PAS 68 (or PAS 69) does.
+IWA (International Workshop Agreement) measures the vehicle impact performance and not the surrounding site environment like PAS 68 (or PAS 69).

 CWA 16621 : 2010